Documentation

-This extension has some configurations required on the extension level to setup the connection.
-First you should add configs for your mqtt
+This extension has configurations required on the extension level to set up the connection.
+First you should add configs for your mqtt connection and supply a key.
+Then any interfaces will reference this key to use the connection.
+This reduces unnecessary connections by centralizing the connection logic on the extension level.

-Option | Type | Required | Description |
+Option Type Required Description

-key | [String] | Yes | Unique slug id for the connection.
-This is referenced by the interfaces. |
+key String Yes Unique slug id for the connection.
+This is referenced by the interfaces.

-host | [String] | No | Host address of the mqtt broker.
-Default: localhost |
+host String No Host address of the MQTT broker.
+Default: localhost

-port | [Integer] | No | Port of the mqtt broker.
-Default: 1883 |
+port Integer No Port of the MQTT broker.
+Default: 1883

-"mqtt": [{
+"mqtt": [

 "key": "localhost_mqtt",